lukstein/excesspv-to-singleload/README.md

 sudo apt install nodejs npm
 sudo npm i frontail -g
 ```
 Once installed, the service frontail.service can be installed equivalently like the excesspv service but using the file `frontail.service`.
+The script runs at every startup and the log stream can be accessed through http://host:9001

 Link to frontail: https://github.com/mthenw/frontail